How Much Does a Structural Engineer Cost in the UK?

 4. Building Control checks the calculations

 Building Control usually require structural calculations and drawings for wall removals, loft conversions and extensions before they will sign the work off.
-They review the calculations before and sometimes during the build.

 5. Final sign off